iva2k/ionic3-feathers/README.md

 We can make a lot of small and big improvements.
 Not in any particular order...

+(Check Github commits for changesets)

- a.
-[UX] Convert "Add" button on TodosListPage to material style FAB (floating action button)
+ 1. [UX] Convert "Add" button on TodosListPage to material style FAB (floating action button)
- b.
-[UX] Add "Delete" button to TodosListPage items
+ 2. [UX] Add "Delete" button to TodosListPage items
- c.
-[UX] Implement Toast for completed actions/commands
+ 3. [UX] Implement Toast for completed actions/commands
- d.
-[UX] Move buttons on TodosListPage into slide drawers / swipe
+ 4. [UX] Move buttons on TodosListPage into slide drawers / swipe
- e.
-[UX] Show created  date/time on TasksListPage
+ 5. [UX] Show created  date/time on TasksListPage
- f.
-[UX] Show avatar on TasksListPage items, on TaskDetailPage (implemented in underlying components)
+ 6. [UX] Show avatar on TasksListPage items, on TaskDetailPage (implemented in underlying components)
- g.
-[UX] Rearrange and align column widths in TodosListPage items (use ion-col)
+ 7. [UX] Rearrange and align column widths in TodosListPage items (use ion-col)
- h.
-[UX] Rearrange and align elements on TodoDetailPage items
+ 8. [UX] Rearrange and align elements on TodoDetailPage items
- i.
-[UX] Make Update button on TodoDetailsPage return to the list if entries are unchanged
+ 9. [UX] Make Update button on TodoDetailsPage return to the list if entries are unchanged
- j.
-[UX] Close slide drawer upon transition to next view (so the drawer is closed upon returning)
+ 10. [UX] Close slide drawer upon transition to next view (so the drawer is closed upon returning)
- k.
-[Misc] Organize models (move from src/providers/todo/todo.ts to /src/models/), create src/models/user.ts
+ 11. [Misc] Organize models (move from src/providers/todo/todo.ts to /src/models/), create src/models/user.ts
- l.
-[UX] Annotate input fields for keyboard domain (e.g. type="email", "password", "tel", "date", etc.)
+ 12. [UX] Annotate input fields for keyboard domain (e.g. type="email", "password", "tel", "date", etc.)
- m.
-[UX] Focus on first form field upon entry (LoginPage, TodoDetailPage, added #entryFocus)
+ 13. [UX] Focus on first form field upon entry (LoginPage, TodoDetailPage, added #entryFocus)
- n.
-[UX] Add icons to fields on LoginPage
+ 14. [UX] Add icons to fields on LoginPage
- o.
-[UX] Add validators and polish to LoginPage, TodoDetailPage, also fixed form buttons not activated upon load.
+ 15. [UX] Add validators and polish to LoginPage, TodoDetailPage, also fixed form buttons not activated upon load.
- p.
-[UX] Form default button on TodoDetailPage
+ 16. [UX] Form default button on TodoDetailPage
+ 17. [Server] Reorganize config files, use dotenv to load api/config/private.env (copy and customize private.env.template, do not store private.env in git!), see https://codingsans.com/blog/node-config-best-practices

 # CHECKLIST

 This checklist was created while working on this app code as a guidance for continuing development of the app.